 - Where there is no improvement in behaviour, a period of exclusion from school may be imposed.
 We take the sanction of exclusion extremely seriously and will make every effort to promote an improvement in the child's behaviour before this stage is reached. - When dealing with bullying the school takes into account pupils' age and any special educational needs or disability they may have.

-Incidents of bullying are logged by the Headteacher (in addition to being recorded on the child's record via our school information management system).
+Incidents of bullying are logged by the Headteacher (in addition to being recorded on the child's record via (CPoms).